Restream/redmine_customize/README.md

 This plugin provides a number of useful features for Redmine customization.

-* This plugin enables other plugins to override the existing Redmine translations
+* This plugin enables other plugins to override the existing Redmine translations.
-* The Redmine administrator can set a custom account approval notice text and add top menu links
+* The Redmine administrator can set a custom account approval notice text and add top menu links.
-* Users can create custom buttons and collapse sidebar blocks
+* Users can create custom buttons and collapse sidebar blocks.
-* The plugin makes the selector in filters larger
+* The plugin makes the selector in filters larger.
-* The 'Jump to a project' box has an improved design and shows all projects
+* The 'Jump to a project' box has an improved design and shows all projects.
-* Users can get a URL for a new issue draft
+* Users can get a URL for a new issue draft.
-* When an issue is copied, watchers and related issues are copied as well
+* When an issue is copied, watchers and related issues are copied as well.
-* Quotes are inserted at the cursor position in the issue note
+* Quotes are inserted at the cursor position in the issue note.
-* Users can submit issues by pressing Command+Enter
+* Users can submit issues by pressing Command+Enter.
-* The plugin shows attached file descriptions in the issue history
+* The plugin shows attached file descriptions in the issue history.
-* The plugin highlights notes accessed by direct links
+* The plugin highlights notes accessed by direct links.

-* The plugin supports and preserves the project version sharing settings
+* The plugin fixes a Redmine error related to incorrect display of issues with a shared target version.

 ## Compatibility